Home

 For historical reasons, a number of other units have adopted tartan as part of their parade or mess dress.
 This may only be worn by officers and warrant officers or their pipe band (if they have one).

-The senior and most active unit is the Cape Town Highlanders, a mechanised infantry unit with strong historic ties to the late Gordon Highlanders, and more recently the Royal Regiment of Scotland.
+The senior and most active unit is the Cape Town Highlanders, a mechanized infantry unit with strong historic ties to the late Gordon Highlanders, and more recently the Royal Regiment of Scotland.

 They also have strong historic links to the British Royal Family, this regiment’s pipe band commonly appears at the Edinburgh Military Tattoo, and similar events overseas.